Podcasting

 You'll need approximately 10 GB per hour or recording so bring a device that can receive the transfer of a file that size

-BOOK MULTITRACK PODCASTING STUDIO
+BOOK A MULTITRACK COLLABORATIVE PODCASTING STUDIO

 Regardless of which studio you book, you should download Audacity, free podcasting software available for both Mac and PC, so that you can export your podcasting session into a listenable mp3 file.